-- North Devon & Torridge Local Plan (Adoption anticipated Oct 2018) - Cornwall Local Plan (Adopted 2016) - Plymouth & South West Devon Joint Local Plan to 2034 (submitted for public examination in August 2017 - ongoing) - Teignbridge Local Plan (Adopted 2014) - Mid Devon Local Plan Review (submitted in March 2018 for examination) - Torbay Local Plan (Adopted 2015) - East Devon Local Plan (Adopted 2016) - Exeter City Local Plan (Adopted 2012) - Greater Exeter Strategic Plan to 2040 (GSEP in early stages) - 3.3 National Parks have specific planning policy at a national level.
+- North Devon & Torridge Local Plan (Adopted Oct 2018) - Cornwall Local Plan (Adopted 2016) - Plymouth & South West Devon Joint Local Plan to 2034 (- adopted March 2019) - Teignbridge Local Plan (Adopted 2014) - Mid Devon Local Plan Review (submitted in March 2018 for examination with main hearings in February 2019) - Torbay Local Plan (Adopted 2015) - East Devon Local Plan (Adopted 2016) - Exeter City Local Plan (Adopted 2012) - Greater Exeter Strategic Plan to 2040 (draft GSEP anticipated for November 2019 with publication version anticipated in 2021) - 3.3 National Parks have specific planning policy at a national level.
 Within the NPPF, it is specified that 'great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks'.
 The NPPF also states that wildlife conservation and cultural heritage within National Parks are also important' and should be given great weight due to their importance to the National Parks.
 As far as is practicable, the maintenance of landbanks of non-energy minerals should be provided from outside National Parks (paragraph 205a).
-Furthermore, the government has recognised that National Parks are not appropriate locations for unrestricted housing growth, and therefore general housing targets are not provided for National Park Authorities. - 3.4 Plans and policies aiming to protect, enhance and manage biodiversity, landscape character, and the historic environment are all key for Dartmoor.
+Furthermore, the government has recognised that National Parks are not appropriate locations for unrestricted housing growth, and therefore general housing targets are not provided for National Park Authorities.